 In the case of an uncontrolled release of asbestos fibres into the workplace the Control of Asbestos Regulations 2012 (CAR2012) requires that all persons are kept away from the affected area.
 An adequate assessment is required and an emergency action plan should be followed.

 Step 1 Immediately clear the area of all personnel and isolate the area, such as a single room, by closing all the doors.
 Turn off air conditioning/warm air systems if possible.

 Step 3 Inform the named representative for the building i.e. Departmental Secretary, Administrator, Safety Officer, Chief Technician or Building Manager who will take control of the situation.

-Step 4 Inform the Asbestos Team or if out of hours telephone the emergency line as per below:
+Step 4 Inform the Asbestos Team or if out of hours, telephone the emergency number as per below: